fiza-02/python-flask-project/README.md

 flask run ⇒ to run the application

-to track the changes run in debug mode ⇒ export FLASK_DEBUG =1
+to track the changes run in debug mode ⇒ export FLASK_DEBUG =1 To enable debug mode, use the --debug option.

+$ flask --app hello run --debug
+ * Serving Flask app 'hello'
+ * Debug mode: on
+ * Running on http://127.0.0.1:5000 (Press CTRL+C to quit)
+ * Restarting with stat
+ * Debugger is active!
+ * Debugger PIN: nnn-nnn-nnn

 without restarting the web server the changes will reload automatically.
 # Error while running a flask application